-A graduate of Nicholls State University, Dr. Thibodaux received his bachelor's degree in chemistry and then attended medical school at LSU Medical Center in New Orleans.
+A graduate of Nicholls State University, Dr. Thibodaux received his bachelor's degree in chemistry before attending LSU Medical Center in New Orleans.
 After completing his emergency medicine residency at Charity Hospital at New Orleans, he spent 20 years practicing hospital-based emergency medicine in Houma, Louisiana.

 Acadian Ambulance Leadership

 Justin began his career in the Australian army after graduating from the Royal Military College and served for eight years.
 During this time, he served in command roles in Iraq and Afghanistan, working closely with U.S. and coalition forces.